madzadev/cropper/README.md

-Introducing Cropper - An online image cropper for developers Image resolutions and anspect ratios should be the last things you worry about.
+Introducing Cropper - An online image cropper for developers Image resolutions and aspect ratios should be the last things you worry about.

 ## About